isabella232/ibm-blueprint-tools/docs/04-synchronize.md

   outputs:
   - name: resource_group_id
     type: string
-    description: '_sync: add> The ID of the resource group'
+    description: 'The ID of the resource group'
+    # comment: 'TODO: add param'
   - name: resource_group_name
     type: string
-    description: '_sync: add> The Name of the resource group'
+    description: 'The Name of the resource group'
+    # comment: 'TODO: add param'
 ```

-You will notice that the `description` is annotated with `_sync: add>`, denoting the addition of this new input/output variable.
+You will notice a `# comment:` field annotated with `TODO: add param`, denoting the addition of this new input/output variable.

 The next step for the _blueprint developer_ is to review all the annotations, and update the values for these input/output variables in the new module.